shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

 In the portal, you can select up to 10 machines at once for replication.
 To replicate more machines, add in batches of 10.

+#### Summary

+In this lab, you learned to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
+You created a storage account for migration data, registered your Hyper-V host with Azure Migrate, and configured replication for virtual machines.
+You then set up networking with static IPs for replicated VMs, performed a migration, and reviewed network and security best practices.
+The lab covered the essentials of discovery, replication, and migration to Azure.

 ### You have successfully completed the lab.

 >**Note**: If you complete the lab ahead of the allotted time, please review and validate .
 Once validation is successful, you may proceed to delete the respective lab.